Find Disability Images for Inclusive Visual Designs

 logo > Find Disability Images for Inclusive Visual Designs

-With a transparent name like Disability Images, there’s little to no need to explain that this site offers, exclusively, pictures of people with disabilities.
+With a transparent name like Disability Images, there’s little to no need to explain that this site offers exclusive pictures of people with disabilities.

 They are the ideal disability awareness photos for all kinds of projects.